 One day, Ugly intended to be loved and shared his love with a neighbour’s Huskies.
 None of them responded kindly and he was wounded very badly.

-From my apartment, I could hear his screams and I rushed to his aid.
-By the time I got there, he was lying there, obvious his poor life was coming to an end.
-I carried him home, afraid my touch was hurting him terribly.
-I could hear him gasping and struggling but then I felt a familiar sensation.
-Ugly was suckling on my ear.
-I pulled him closer to me and he bumped my hand with his head.
+From the window of my apartment, I could listen to his screams and I hurried to help the Ugly.
+As I reached him, he was laying on the floor, obviously taking his last breaths.
+I took him to my house, fearing that my touch was harming and hurting him largely.
+I could hear Ugly struggling and gasp, but then I felt a sensation then.
+Ugly was sucking on my ears.
+I took him closer, and he took my hand by his hand.

 Watch the full story in the video below: